Monday, February 25, 2013

 I was going through piles and files today and found the following letter that was published in the Kyowva newsletter in the summer of 1998.
 You can manipulate it in order to read it more easily.

 Here is a map of Huntington.
 I interpret the foot of seventh street to be where seventh street meets the river but far enough back to have been safe from high water.
+However, I believe that the letter should have stated the foot of 9th Street as that is where Pullman Square is.
 It is said that the Beuhring family had a wharf.
 F.D.
-Beuhring's father had been involved in import and good from all over the world in Baltimore, MD before his move to what is now Cabell County, WV.
+Beuhring's father had been involved in importing goods from all over the world in Baltimore, MD before his move to what is now Cabell County, WV.
 The A on the arrow is not indicative of anything.
 It was placed there by google maps.
-I would guess the Beuhring family to have lived closer to where the Huntington Civic Center is now
+There farm would have had northern boundary of the Ohio River and west and east boundaries would have been straight lines going south into the hills.
+There farm ran through what is now Ritter park.
+When Fred sold the farm to the holding company for the city of Huntington, Mr. Huntington was only interested in the land along the river and the land that lay in the hill above the city was sold to Mr. Ritter.

 The Beuhring farm would have contained what is now Ritter Park as part of their farm.
 Now fast forward to 2022.
 I have wondered about the Beuhring home for many years and looked every place that I could think of for a photo.
 The Colonial Dames of WV held a luncheon this month at the Huntington Museum at which Geoffrey Fleming ( the Director of the Huntington Museum) spoke about his new book.
 As a part of the slide show he showed a painting by Marion Vest Fors that the book says is the Baltimore and Ohio Depot and was painted circa 1965.
 The painting is shown on page 92 of Geoffrey K. Fleming's book Eclectic Rhythms The artists of Huntington, West Virginia 1871-Present